entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-technical-guide.md

     export default JSONForm;

-A form schema is mandatory for a JSON Form to function because it provides the JSON definition of the form’s structure.
-Users can also supply form data via the
-`formData` variable, which should follow the structure of JSON schema, and UI schema via the `uiSchema` variable, which allows users to customize the form’s UI (e.g. components, rules, types).
+A form schema provides the JSON definition of the form’s structure and is mandatory for a JSON Form to function.
+Users can supply form data via the `formData` variable, which should follow the structure of JSON schema.
+UI schema can be supplied via the `uiSchema` variable, which allows users to customize the form’s UI (e.g. components, rules, types).

 You can test the JSON schema, UI schema and form data in the `react-jsonschema-form` sandbox environment.
 Entando templates, widgets, and fields allow customization of form layout using Grid components.
 The size parameter in the UI schema’s `ui:options` object specifies the fill area of a field or subform.